microsoft/demikernel/man/demi_listen.md

 On error, one of the following positive error codes is returned:

 - `EINVAL` - Invalid value for `backlog` argument.
-- `EINVAL` - The I/O queue descriptor `qd` refers to an I/O queue that does not support the `demi_listen()` operation.
+- `EINVAL` - `sockqd` refers to an I/O queue that does not support the `demi_listen()` operation.
-- `EBADF` - The I/O queue descriptor `qd` does not refer to a valid I/O queue.
+- `EBADF` - `sockqd` does not refer to a socket I/O queue.
-- `EDESTADDRREQ` - The I/O queue descriptor `qd` refers to a socket that is not bound to a local address.
+- `EDESTADDRREQ` - `sockqd` refers to a socket that is not bound to a local address.
-- `EINVAL` - The I/O queue descriptor `qd` refers to a socket that is connecting.
+- `EINVAL` - `sockqd` refers to a socket that is connecting.
-- `EINVAL` - The I/O queue descriptor `qd` refers to a socket that is already connected.
+- `EINVAL` - `sockqd` refers to a socket that is already connected.
-- `EADDRINUSE` - There is another socket listening on the same address/port pair of the socket referred to by `qd`.
+- `EADDRINUSE` - There is another socket listening on the same address/port pair of the socket referred to by `sockqd`.

 ## Conforming To